 We love our horns.
 Like really!
 Seriously, who doesn't love a good sounding horn?
 So, we're now providing a wide range of horns for you to apply to your locomotive as appropriate or as you see fit (even if it's not appropriate).
 To get a short "toot" just tap F2 or your "HORN" button.
 If you hear a long tail-off, you are tapping for too long.
-The default horn is a Nathan K3L, but we've included seven others.
+If, no matter what you do, you just can't get the darn thing to make a short "toot," switch to NCE.
+The default horn is a WABCO E-2, but we've included a few others.
 Refer to the "Custom Sound Settings" section below.